nanhaosu/llm-security-notes/papers/2023_llm_attacks.md

 This work reveals that improving LLM safety requires not only better alignment methods, but also stronger evaluation and defense mechanisms。

+## Technical Understanding

+The key idea of GCG is to optimize adversarial suffix tokens instead of modifying model parameters.

+The algorithm uses gradient information to search for token replacements that reduce the loss of refusal responses.

+This shows that LLM inputs can be optimized as attack surfaces, revealing vulnerabilities in current alignment mechanisms.
 ## Research Questions

 Possible future directions: